He's Sure the Boy I Love: Reception

 Billboard magazine called "He's Sure the Boy I Love" a successful song that had a "rousing ork backing".
 Cash Box described it as a "change-of-pace’r...[that] finds the gals in top rockin’ mashed potatoes form" and has a "terrific Jack Nitzsche arrangement.."

 Chart performance

-In February 1963, the song peaked at #18 on the Hot R&B Singles and #11 on the Billboard Hot 100.
+In February 1963, the song peaked at No. 18 on the Hot R&B Singles chart and No. 11 on the Billboard Hot 100.

-Popular culture

-In 1990, "He's Sure the Boy I Love" was featured in the movie Goodfellas during the infamous "shinebox" scene.
-It also appeared in Bad Times at the El Royale in 2018.